plamarque/sphinx-poc/docs/TaskManagement/Manage-project.rst

 |image19|

-Tick the checkbox that says "*also delete all sub-projects.*\ " if you want to delete all sub-projects or untick it to move all sub-projects to the grandparent project.
+2. Tick the checkbox that says "*also delete all sub-projects.*\ " if you want to delete all sub-projects or untick it to move all sub-projects to the grandparent project.

-Click Delete to finish deleting this project or Cancel to skip this.
+3. Click Delete button to finish deleting this project or Cancel to skip this.

 .. |image0| image:: images/taskmanagement/create_project.png
 .. |image1| image:: images/taskmanagement/add_sub_project.png